sebsheep/advanced-python/03-OOP/README.md

 ## Stocks

-A new logistic company delivering breakfast thanks to cargo bike need a piece of software to handle stocks.
+A new logistic company delivering breakfast thanks to cargo bike needs a piece of software to handle stocks.
 They especially need a way to "merge" multiple stocks, for example when a cargo bike arrives at the warehouse, we need to add all the content of the cargo bike in the warehouse.